-It means we - you - have great power to alter the lives of many people: people accused of crimes, people victimized by crimes, their families and friends, and the community at large.
+It means we - you - have great power to alter the lives of many people: people accused of crimes; people victimized by crimes, their families and friends; and, the community at large.
 A criminal charge may be life-changing to an accused or a victim; it must never be taken for granted.
-Handle it like a loaded gun; never forget its power to protect or harm.
+Handle it like a loaded gun.
+Never forget its power to protect.
+Never forget its power to profoundly harm.

 It means we keep an open mind.
-Not every person who is suspected should be arrested, not every suspect who is arrested should be prosecuted, not every case should be tried, and not every trial should be won.
+Not every person who is suspected should be arrested, not every suspect who is arrested should be prosecuted, not every case tried, and not every trial won.
 We have the freedom, and with it the ethical duty, not to bring a case to trial unless we have diligently sought the truth and are convinced of the defendant's guilt.
 Even then, none of us - not the police, the witness, the prosecutor, the judge, nor the juror - is omniscient or infallible.
 Like all lawyers, we have an ethical duty to zealously advocate for our client.
 But unlike other lawyers, the client we represent is the public, whose interests are not necessarily served by winning every case.
 A guilty verdict serves our client's interest only if the defendant is in fact guilty and has received due process.

-It means we seek the truth, tell the truth, and let the chips fall where they may.
+It means we seek the truth and tell the truth, regardless of the consequences.
 We serve our client's interest when we respect the rights of the accused, when we leave no stone unturned in our search for the truth, and when the jury's verdict reflects the available evidence.
-When we win, we can sleep at night because the outcome - with its awesome consequences - is the product of our best effort and the fairest system humans have devised.
+When we win, we can sleep at night because the outcome - with its awesome consequences - is the product of our best effort and the fairest system humankind has devised.
 When we lose, we can sleep at night for the same reason.